YuhaoDuuu/yd342_personal/stage/[2 stage coagulant addition][Spring 2018]-1.md

 In this plot
 After describing a particular result, within a paragraph, go on to connect your work to fundamental physics/chemistry/statics/fluid mechanics, or whatever field is appropriate.
 Analyze your results and compare with theoretical expectations; or, if you have not yet done the experiments, describe your expectations based on established knowledge.
 Include implications of your results.
 How will your results influence the design of AguaClara plants?
 If possible provide clear recommendations for design changes that should be adopted.
 Show your experimental data in a professional way using the following guidelines:

-* **Did these results line up with expectations?**
-In this semEster, up to now, we only did several trials of one stage addition.
-Our expectation for the one stage addItion is that the floc blanket can be found in our sedimentation tank and the effluent go down to a level that is desirable for the AguaClara filtration system.
-The effluent turbidity in several trials happened to be around 20NTU, we assumed that it was due to the limit time of our data acquisition state, namely, we did not give the system enough time to form the floc blanket, so we extend the duration of that state, from 3600 seconds to 4800.

 <div class="alert alert-block alert-danger">
 Why is this formatted in a bulleted list with questions?
 It should be written in formal paragraphs as a normal research report would contain.